 Take a Selfie with Albert Einstein

 Visit the park at the Bern Historical Museum for a special encounter with Albert Einstein.
 How about a selfie on the Einstein bench next to a life-sized bronze figure of the brilliant physicist?
 And don’t forget to use the hashtags #ilovebern and #einsteinselfie when you post your pictures on Instagram, Facebook and Co.
 The bench was installed thanks to the generous support from the GVB Cultural Foundation.

 Featuring themed and permanent exhibitions, tours and special family offers, the Bern Historical Museum has something for everyone with its diverse program.
 Covering 10,200 m2, the museum presents cultural-historical, prehistorical and ethnographical topics using innovative methods.

 On Tuesdays you can spend your lunch hour doing something different at the museum.
 Before the hour-long yoga class takes place, a ten-minute lecture shares many interesting facts with visitors about an exhibited object at the museum.
 Then, it’s time to spread out your yoga mat in the magnificent Oriental Hall.
 Relaxation, rejuvenation and new discoveries are guaranteed during this noon-hour program.

 Multaka.
 See the Museum from a Refugee Viewpoint

 The Multaka project – the word comes from the Arabic and means “meeting point” – is transforming the museum into a place for encounters.
 Visitors meet people from a refugee background and who have been trained as museum guides.
 This gives visitors a new perspective of current world history during a stroll through the exhibition.
-The free weekly tours take place every Sunday at 3:00 p.m. from 7 April 2019 to 5 May 2019.
-Tours will be held every second week after that.
+The free weekly tours take place every second Sunday.

 50th Anniversary of the Moon Landing